neptune-ai/open-solution-salt-identification/PULL_REQUEST_TEMPLATE.md

-## Pull Request template to the [Mapping Challenge](https://www.crowdai.org/challenges/mapping-challenge) Open Solution
+## Pull Request template to the [TGS Salt Identification](https://www.kaggle.com/c/tgs-salt-identification-challenge) Open Solution

 Major - and most appreciated - contribution is pull request with feature or bug fix.
 Each pull request initiates discussion about your code contribution.